A Theelacht. What a great idea!

-The territory that was liberated from the Vikings, was possibly what’s the area Norden together with parts of Harlingerland, Brokmerland and of Wangerland.
-The casualties on Viking side are quite impressive.
+The territory that was liberated from the Vikings, was possibly what is the current area Norden together with parts of Harlingerland, Brokmerland and of Wangerland.
+The casualties at the Viking's side are quite impressive.
 Even for Frisians.
 The Gesta hammaburgensis is written two centuries after the battle.
 That implies we must be cautious whether all facts are accurate.
 So, it may not have been 10,377 slew Vikings at all.
 Maybe just 10,376, or as high as 10,378.
-The Gesta hammaburgensis suggests that the Vikings not only were killed by the swords, arrows, fists and spears of their opponents, but that in fact most of them drowned in streams during their retreat.
+The Gesta hammaburgensis suggests that the Vikings not only were killed by the swords, arrows, fists and spears of their opponents, but that, in fact, most of them drowned in water streams during their retreat.
 Lets pretend you did not read this and still think they were áll killed on the battlefield.

-Frisian myths and sagas in province Friesland, the Netherlands have been documented in the first half of the twentieth century AD.
+Frisian myths and sagas in province Friesland, the Netherlands have been documented in the first half of the twentieth century.
 One of these concerns the Battle of Norditi too.
-It’s clearly inspired by the Gesta hammaburgensis but has some bonus facts.
+It is clearly inspired by the Gesta hammaburgensis but has some bonus facts.
 It goes as follows:

-Where the hill must have been is unclear too.
-Be advised that what Frisians call a hill, might not be more than an elevation of a few meters, if you're lucky, in the landscape.
+Where the hill must have been, is unclear too.
+Be advised that what Frisians call a hill, might not be more than an elevation of a few meters, if you are lucky, in the landscape.
 In East Frisia too, hills proper are non-existent.
 Maybe it was a ting.
-Why was a stone atop this hill?
+Why else was a stone atop this 'hill'?
 And where?
 The same with the ‘streams’.
-The Battle of Norditi is situated in general near the Hilgenrieder Bucht.
+The Battle of Norditi is situated in general near the Hilgenrieder Bay.
 This bay was located west of the village Nesse.
 Did the Vikings drown in this shallow bay?
 The bay is now gone, after it silted up and was reclaimed in the Middle Ages.

 The stone Rimbert prayed on with his knees, known as the Warzenstein, can still be seen at the old graveyard of Norden.
 The water collected in the holes of the stone is said to be medicinal.
-Go there when it rains, which shouldn't be too difficult.
+Go there when it rains, which should not be too difficult.
 Others say the original stone is buried somewhere below the Ludger Church.
-What’s more interesting is that the Warzenstein is a cup-mark stone, or Näpfchenstein (in German) or napjessteen (in Dutch).
+What is more interesting is that the Warzenstein is a cup-mark stone, or Näpfchenstein (in German) or napjessteen (in Dutch).
 Similar stones can be found at the terp-village Holwierde in province Groningen (a stone called the duivelsteen 'devil’s stone') and on the graveyard of the terp-village Rinsemageest in province Friesland, both in the Netherlands.
 The use of these stones probably dates back to pagan times and practices.
-According to tradition these cup marks were used for offering to elves and the scrapings were being used as medicine.
-The fact Rimbert prefered to put his knees on a stone instead of on the soft clay of Frisia, might indicate the stone already had a tradition of magic.
+According to tradition, these cup marks were used for offering to elves and the scrapings were being used as medicine.
+The fact Rimbert prefered to put his knees on a stone instead of on the soft clay of Frisia, might indicate the stone already had a tradition of magic and sacredness.
 What other possible reason could he have for putting his knees on a rock?

 The example of kicking out the Vikings from East Frisia in AD 884 was quickly followed in West Frisia (i.e. west of the river Vlie).
 This area was by then under control of the Viking warlord Godfrid the Sea-King.
 In AD 885, Godfrid was murdered at Herispich and his army defeated by Frisian and Saxon contingents.
-And in AD 889 the Frisian noblemen Gerulf received West Frisia in fief of King Arnulf of Carinthia.
+In AD 889 the Frisian noblemen Gerulf received West Frisia in fief of King Arnulf of Carinthia.
 Read our blog post The Abbey of Egmond and the Rise of the Gerulfings to learn more details about this history of treason.
 Archbishop Rimbert obtained market, mint and toll rights for the city of Bremen in AD 888.
 And guess what?
-Rimbert got these rights from King Arnulf as well!
-Or were the Battle of Norditi (AD 884) and the assassination of Godfrid the Sea-King (AD 885) one big, blackadderian scheme of King Arnulf with the Frisians?
-If you help me, I help you.
+Rimbert got these rights from King Arnulf of Carinthia as well.
+Or, were the Battle of Norditi (AD 884) and the assassination of Godfrid the Sea-King only one year later (AD 885) one big, blackadderian scheme of King Arnulf with the Frisians?
+"You scratch my back, I'll scratch yours."
 Anyway, according to the Gesta hammaburgensis the Vikings subsequently turned into angry white men.
 Humiliated and provoked as they were, they ransacked the known world, notably England and Scotland.

 And sorry to say, what the Frisians were very capable of, took the Anglo-Saxons a bit longer.
 Vikings invaded England in AD 865 and established the Danelaw.
 It took the Anglo-Saxons until AD 1066 with the Battle of Stamford Bridge (only ca. 8,000 casualties) to get rid of the Vikings.
 Not realizing that while busy fighting at Stamford, they had left the backdoor open through which yet another Norsemen came in with an army.
 Already that same year: William the Conqueror.
 Back at square one.

-By the way, according to legend the East Frisians (i.e. east of the river Ems, the river that flows through the heart of the Frisian country) were given the so-called 'freedom privileges' by King Charles the Fat as reward for their victory at Norden.
+By the way, according to legends, the East Frisians (i.e. east of the river Ems, the river that flows through the heart of the Frisian country) were given the so-called 'freedom privileges' by King Charles the Fat as reward for their victory at Norden.
 Privileges that meant they were not subordinate to any other lord than the Holy Roman Emperor himself.
-With their battle cry “Lewer doot as Slav” the Frisians charged at the Vikings who must have been standing with their back againt the muddy sea.
+With their battle cry “Lewer doot as Slav” the Frisians charged at the Vikings who must have been standing with their back against the muddy water.
 The Vikings fled to their ships.
 But in-vain.
 Their ships were damaged, their rudders broken, and their sails set on fire.
 Apparently, the whole operation had been carefully planned by the Frisians.
 With the tide coming in, the Vikings were adrift at sea.
 Defenseless against wind, waves and water.
-No one made it home alive.
-That’s all together a very different freedom legend from the one that existed among their fellow Frisians living more to the west.
+Nobody made it home alive.
+That is all together a very different freedom legend from the one that existed among their fellow Frisians living more to the west.
 Read more about these other freedom privileges in our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom.